 USAA does not underwrite its own flood insurance policies but instead works with USAA General Indemnity Company to provide coverage to homeowners looking for flood insurance backed by the NFIP.
-Customers can also get excess flood coverage beyond the NFIP’s limits of $250,000 for property damage and $100,000 for a home’s contents.
+Customers may also be able to get excess coverage.
 The company also has a website and a mobile app that lets you manage your policies and make payments.

 The only reason USAA doesn’t rank higher on our list is that it is only available to members of the U.S. military, veterans, and their families.
 But, because its offerings are limited to servicemembers and veterans, we named it the best option for eligible military personnel and their families.

 Flood insurance protects your home from a very specific type of damage: Rising waters.
 If you live in an area designated by FEMA as a flood zone, your mortgage company may require you to carry flood insurance.
 Even if it’s not mandated, flood insurance provides cost-effective protection for your home.

 In the United States, the NFIP determines limits for flood insurance coverage.
 You can purchase building property coverage up to $250,000 for your property and up to $100,000 for your home’s contents.

 It’s worth noting that most flood insurance policies have a 30-day waiting period after you pay the premium before you can make a claim.
 This waiting period is waived if you have just purchased the home and have to show flood insurance as a condition of closing on the mortgage loan.